Beavis and Butt-Head: Live-action adaptation

 The concept of taking the teens to the silver screen has been floated since the program was taken on the air.
-Paramount approached Judge at the start of the show's run to produce a live-action adaption; David Geffen reportedly wanted to cast unknown actors for the role, but Judge refused.
-Judge has also suggested on more than one occasion directing a live-action adaption of the program.
+Paramount approached Judge at the start of the show's run to produce a live-action adaptation; David Geffen reportedly wanted to cast unknown actors for the role, but Judge refused.
+Judge has also suggested on more than one occasion directing a live-action adaptation of the program.
 He revealed that Johnny Depp had once expressed interest in the role of Beavis, having imitated the character while Marlon Brando imitated Butt-Head during the production of Don Juan DeMarco (1995).
 He initially disliked the idea of bringing the characters to the real world, but by 2008 had come to believe that "maybe there's something there"; around the same time, he also suggested that "Seann William Scott's kinda got Butt-Head eyes."
 A decade later, Judge told Radio Times "maybe it could be a live-action someday", then went on to speculate that Beavis might be homeless by now.
 In developing the series' second revival for Paramount+ in the 2020s, executives for the streamer had wanted a live-action Beavis and Butt-Head movie.
 Judge held auditions over Zoom for the project.
 He eventually talked the company into doing an animated movie instead to reestablish the characters first, with a future live-action movie still a possibility.
 Judge found it hard to replicate the characters' onscreen stupidity: "It was just sort of like watching teenagers imitate Beavis and Butt-Head."